Part of Fukuoka · Kyushu

 Ohori Park

-Lakeside park and garden
+Lakeside park with Japanese garden

 Fukuoka Castle Ruins

-Castle ruins with city views
+Hilltop castle ruins with city views

 Hidden Gem